hgyorgy/esp01s/README.md

 Stores values read from input 0 into the EEPROM.
-These values will stay in the EEPROM when the board is Turned off or on and may the relay will switch back its original state after a reboot.
+These values will stay in the EEPROM when the board is Turned off or on and may the relay will switch back its original state after a reboot or a shutdown.

 Fully MQTT controlled